catflyx520/Digit-Discriminator-and-Generator/README.md

 # Digit Discriminator and Generator Network
 One of the fun projects I was doing during my AI class.
-The objective is to use pytorch to create a discriminator to recongize input digit and a generator to print digits.
+The objective is to use pytorch to create a discriminator to recongize input digit and a generator network to print digits.
 First time learning and using pytorch, so much fun!
 ## The Discriminator:
 For our discriminator, we chose digit 1.
 The architecture of our discriminator consists of one input layer from 784 to 512 with the LeakyReLU function applied to it,